Riley-Py/UWaterloo-Work/Implicit VS. Explicit Memory.md

-- *Explicit memories* - consciously
+- *Explicit memories* - consciously recollected (series of events or specific event)
+- *Implicit memories* - not deliberate or conscious but shows evidence of prior learning/storage
+-